What kinds of Phase I applications are the Novel Clinical and Translational Methods Program looking for?

 Does the Phase I application need a budget?

-The Phase I investigator doesn’t get money, but, if supported by the NCTM program, should get the novel method they need.
-The Phase II proposal will contain the budget to help the Phase II investigator develop the method and then provide that solution to the Phase I investigator.
-Thus, the Phase I investigator doesn't submit a budget.
+The Phase I investigator does not receive funding, but, if supported by the NCTM program, should get the novel method they need.
+The Phase II proposal will receive a $25,000 award to help the Phase II investigator develop the method and then provide that solution to the Phase I investigator.
+Thus, the Phase I investigator doesn't have a budget, but the Phase II investigator does.

 Can an investigator submit a Phase II application to solve their own Phase I request?

 No. The NCTM is intended to support investigators who do not themselves have the expertise to solve their own methodological problem.
-Investigators needing financial support to solve their own methodological issues should consider requesting support through one of the other 3 CCTSI small grant programs.
+Investigators needing financial support to solve their own methodological issues should consider requesting support through one of the other CCTSI Pilot Programs.

 What type of relationship between Phase I and Phase II applicants is considered an established relationship?

 The review process will favor proposals where there is not an already established relationship between the Phase I and Phase II investigators.
-An established relationship is defined as 2 individuals who share grant support or have a notable history of co-authored publications.
-Having talked with somebody about something sometime is not an established research relationship.
+An established relationship is defined as two individuals who share grant support or have a notable history of co-authored publications.
+Having talked with an individual about a specific topic at one point is not an established research relationship.